 The desensitization phase helps you remain aware of your present moment while simultaneously recalling memories of the traumatic event.

-Dual attention is amplified using stimulation in the form of eye movements, tapping, or tones that alternate between the left and right side of your body.
+Dual attention is amplified using stimulation in the form of eye movements, tapping, or tones that alternate between the left and right sides of your body.